Company Green Building Practices

 Renovate, Repair, and Paint (RRP) EPA Certification

-Straight Line Design and Remodeling understands and respects the hazards of lead based paint.
-Your safety and the safety of your loved ones are of our most concern.
-Our company is certified by the EPA.
-We carry a valid LBPR License through the Oregon CCB.
+Straight Line Design and Remodeling understands and respects the hazards of lead-based paint.
+Because our clients’ safety is a top priority for us, our company is certified by the EPA and holds a valid Lead-Based Paint Removal License through the Oregon CCB.

-If you have homes built on or before the year 1978, please understand that we would have to use RRP practices and give you an information brochure.
-These practices usually increase the project prices by 5%, but vary depending on the amount of lead based paint.
+If your home is built on or before the year 1978, it’s important to know that we’re obligated to use RRP practices and provide you with an informational brochure.
+These practices typically increase project costs by 5% but can vary depending on the amount of lead-based paint present in the home.

-Federal law requires contractors that are hired to perform renovation, repair and painting projects in homes, child care facilities, and schools built before 1978 that disturb painted surfaces to be certified and follow specific work practices to prevent lead contamination.
+Federal law requires contractors that are hired to perform renovation, repair, and painting projects in homes, child care facilities, and schools built before 1978 to be lead-safety certified and to follow specific work practices to prevent lead contamination.

-The work practices the contractor must follow include these three simple procedures, described below:
+The work practices the contractor must follow include these three procedures, described below:

 1) Contain the work area.